VentuzTechnology/Ventuz.Extension.prerelease/README.md

 By convention, names with an underscore prefix are treated as *Intermediate* and are not visible to the node user and generally not processed further by Ventuz.
 Using *Intermediate properties* have two important advantages:
 * you don't have to define any data fields in your class.
 Ventuz takes care of storing the actual values.
 * if the are no field defined to store these values, you have to define them in the parameter scope of the Validation function.
 This prevents you from accessing them wrong, because the compiler will help you here.
-*Intermediate properties* can be of any type - as well custom types, while visible properties must be handel by Ventuz, bindings and are therefore restricted to the following types:
+*Intermediate properties* can be of any type - as well custom types, while visible properties must be handled by Ventuz, bindings and are therefore restricted to the following types:

 **Supported Ventuz Property Types**